hrishikesh-k/tejal/readme.md

         │   ├── index.m3u8
         │   └── segment-[000...n].ts
         ├── video-[n].m3u8
+        ├── video-[n]-cc.vtt
         ├── video-[n]-poster.jpg
         ├── video-[n]-thumbs.jpg
         └── video-[n]-thumbs.vtt
 ```

 ...where the root folder is the folder of the Page Bundle.
-Except the qualities, all files and folders are required following the same naming convention.
+Except the qualities and `-cc.vtt`, all files and folders are required following the same naming convention.

 Video needs to be generated for HLS-compatibility.
 This can be generated using `ffmpeg`.
 Use the following shell script to generate multiple qualities of a video: